 Just remember that no amount of parental controls can replace parental guidance and an open dialogue.
 Look at these tools as a helping hand toward your kids’ internet safety.
 Remember to check out some of the most worrisome social media addiction statistics, and explain to your child why parental control apps are important.

 If you’re wondering if there are any ways kids can bypass parental control restrictions, check out our article on how to hack iOS screen time restrictions.
-Otherwise, if you’d like to know how to turn off parental controls once they get older, just simply go back through the settings and turn them off.
+Alternatively, if your child has reached an age where they’ve earned more digital independence, you can follow our step-by-step instructions on how to turn off parental controls on iPhone.

 Do you use a parental control app?
 What do you think about Apple’s built-in screen time feature?
 Do you use it?
 Or do you prefer to use a third-party parental control iPhone app?
 Let us know in the comments below and, as always, thanks for reading.